31 Appetizing AIP Fish Recipes [Nut-Free, Egg-Free, Dairy-Free]

 The AIP diet (paleo autoimmune protocol) can often feel very restrictive, and it’s really tough to always be looking through recipes and figuring out if they’re AIP-compliant or not.

 That’s why we’ve put together this list of AIP fish recipes, with options for every meal of the day.
 These recipes are also great if you’re staying nut-free, egg-free, or dairy-free.

-You can try Salmon for Breakfast to start your morning, or if you’re looking for lunch ideas there’s the 5-Minute Sardines Salad, Smoked Salmon and Cucumber Ham Wraps, and Lemon Black Pepper Tuna Salad recipes.
+You can try Salmon for Breakfast to start your morning, or if you’re looking for lunch ideas there’s the 5-Minute Sardines Salad and Smoked Salmon and Cucumber Ham Wraps.

 And there are also some great dinner options to try – entertaining guests at home is the best way to stop your social life taking a nosedive while you’re in the elimination phase of AIP.